Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 ```

 Well that was... anticlimatic.
 The `poll()` function in `example-program.rs`
-doesn't actually do anything, so we've essentially created an expensive busy
+doesn't actually do anything, so we just created an expensive busy loop.
-loop.

 Let's give the WASM code a way to print messages to the screen.